andela-ookoro/completenews/README.md

 * Open the  **[link](http://localhost:1142)** on a browser to view the application.
   [Google chrome ](https://www.google.com/chrome/) is recommended

-# Code Structure
+## Code Structure
 * React files are stored in `src/js/(action|component|action)` folders
 * SCSS files  are stored in the `src/scss` folder
 * Test scripts are stored in the `src/js/__tests__` folder

-# Limitations of the project
+## Limitations of the project
 * The Application uses only Google Login as a form of Authentication
-* The Application does not store scraped articles  for later viewing
+* The Application does not store scraped articles

-# Contribution
+## Contribution
- ## To contribute to this project, follow the steps below:
+ ### To contribute to this project, follow the steps below:
   * Clone the repository as described in the section 'Installation and setup' above
   * Create a branch using the format, branch name => `Feature_<few words about your contribution>`
   * Add your contributions to your branch